sagemath/p_group_cohomology/src/doc/source/index.rst

 Versions
 --------

+  * 3.1 (Simon King, September 2018):
+    - Vastly improve computation of filter degree type.
-  * v3.0.1: Add a routine to compute filter regular parameters in small degrees by enumeration.
-Cope with some changes in Singular.
+    - A routine to compute filter regular parameters in small degrees by enumeration.
+    - Cope with some changes in Singular.
+    - More self-consistency checks.
+    - A routine to compute a cohomology ring from a tower of subgroups.
   * v3.0: Turn the cohomology package into a "new style spkg".
 It is split into several smaller parts that are either using an autotoolized build system or are pip installable.